rerun-io/rerun/docs/content/howto/dataframe-api.md

 ### Creating a view

-The first step for getting data out of a recording is to create a view, which requires specifying an index column and some content to include.
+The first step for getting data out of a recording is to create a view, which requires specifying an index column and what content to include.

 As of Rerun 0.19, views must have exactly one index column, which can be any of the recording timelines.
 Each row of the view will correspond to a unique value of the index column.
-A `null` value is possible, and corresponds to data logged as static.
+If a row has a `null` in the returned index (time) column, it means that data was static.
 In the future, it will be possible to have other kinds of column as index, and more than a single index column.

-The content defines which columns are included in the view and can be flexibly specified as entity expression, optionally providing a corresponding list of components.
+The `contents` define which columns are included in the view and can be flexibly specified as entity expression, optionally providing a corresponding list of components.

 These are all valid ways to specify view content: